MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/8-next-module.md

 ::: zone-end

 > [!NOTE]
 > This module doesn't require you to download any code.
-However, all of the code is available from XXXXXX, if needed.
+However, all of the code is available from [Learn module: Automatically provision IoT devices securely and at scale with DPS](https://github.com/MicrosoftDocs/mslearn-automatically-provision-iot-devices-securely-and-at-scale-with-dps), if needed.

 ### Add code to send telemetry